exciting-io/slack-bot-server/README.md

 ### Advanced server example

-This is a more advanced example of a server script, based on the that used by [Harmonia](https://harmonia.io), the product from which this was extracted.
+This is a more advanced example of a server script, based on the that used by [Harmonia][harmonia], the product from which this was extracted.

 ```ruby
 #!/usr/bin/env ruby